 We planted Milkweed late last year after hearing of the Monarch Butterfly decline.
 This year, the plants were getting bigger and starting to fill out.
-Bymid-August, the tall plants appeared to be dying.
+By mid-August, the tall plants appeared to be dying.
 On closer inspection, the stalks and leaves of the plants were covered with thousands of bright orange aphids.
-But the true cluprit of all the leaf damage turned out to be Monarch caterpillars, approximately 4 dozen of them.
+But the true culprit of all the leaf damage turned out to be Monarch caterpillars, approximately 4 dozen of them.

 We gathered up all the caterpillars we could find.
 Some had wandered over to other flowerbed as far as 30 feet away.
 In all, 19 caterpillars were rescued.

-We set them up in a clear plastic container in our pantry, lined with newspaper and thin sticks to crawl on.
-Internet researchindicated that some people had successfully raised caterpillars on slices of pumpkin; others had used cucumber slices.
+Internet research indicated that some people had successfully raised caterpillars on slices of pumpkin; others had used cucumber slices.
 Our caterpillars were only mildly interested in eating the cucumber.
 With no pumpkin at the grocery store, we used one of the decorative yellow gourds as well as an acorn squash growing in our garden.

 One thing we learned about our caterpillars was that they were “grumpy”.
 They preferred a lot of elbow room and didn’t like being too close to one another or sharing food.
 So we added more sticks and scattered more food around so that they could comfortably continue being anti-social.

 In a “if you blink, you’ll miss it” moment, the skin of the caterpillar would split at the base and the caterpillar would wriggle until it worked the skin all the way to the top, after which it would fall off.
 The skin of the former caterpillar looks like a crumpled, rolled up sock.

-Out of concern over moisture build up and elbow room after emerging after one of the crysalis had fallen from the lid, we decided to move the soon-to-be butterflies to a screened container.
-A pop-up hamper from the dollar store worked perfectly.Wecarefully removed eachcrysalis, making sure to keep as much of the silk threads attached as possible, and transferred them to their new home.
+Out of concern over moisture build up and elbow room after emerging (especially after one of the chrysalis had fallen from the lid), we decided to move the soon-to-be butterflies to a screened container.
+A pop-up hamper from the dollar store worked perfectly.
+We carefully removed each chrysalis from the plastic container, making sure to keep as much of the silk threads attached as possible, and transferred them to their new mesh home.